 The 17th-century Jewish historian, Raphael Levi, admitted that long ago the rabbis used to read Isaiah 53 in synagogues, but after the chapter caused “arguments and great confusion” the rabbis decided that the simplest thing would be to just take that prophecy out of the Haftarah1 readings in synagogues.
 That’s why today when we read Isaiah 52, we stop in the middle of the chapter, and the week after, we jump straight to Isaiah 54.2—Eitan Bar

 It’s no wonder that when dialoguing with my Jewish friends, the 53rd chapter of Isaiah is a common topic.
-In a recent chat with an American friend who converted from Christianity to Judaism and moved to Israel, she shared a meme with me that she felt summed up the Jewish position on that chapter:
+In a recent chat with an American friend who converted from Christianity to Judaism, he shared a meme with me that he felt summed up the Jewish position on that chapter:

 When reading Isaiah 53, it’s important to keep in mind the genre and language of prophetic literature.
 Much of the language of the prophets is the language of poetry.
 As such, it should be interpreted symbolically or figuratively and not literally.
 This is where the list of 12 claims below sometimes goes astray, by pressing for a literal correspondence between the prophecy and its fulfillment.